liferay/liferay-docs/developer/frameworks/articles/content-publication-management/01-intro.markdown

 The Export/Import and Staging frameworks are closely tied together, both implementing the same interfaces and sharing the same extension points.
-This means that by implementing one of these frameworks in your app, you can leverage the other with a few simple configurations.
+This means that by implementing one of these frameworks in your app, you automatically leverage the other.
+There are a few simple configurations that can be set to customize them separately.
+You'll learn about this later.

-Generally, Export/Import can be viewed as the base feature and Staging is built on top of it.
+Generally, Export/Import can be viewed as the base feature and Staging is built on top of it (although they're implemented together).
 This documentation is positioned with this in mind.
 You can visit the [Export/Import](/developer/frameworks/-/knowledge_base/7-2/export-import) framework's articles for the base APIs that both it and the Staging frameworks share.
-Reference the [Staging](/developer/frameworks/-/knowledge_base/7-2/staging) framework's articles for additional APIs/configuration pertaining only to it.
+Reference the [Staging](/developer/frameworks/-/knowledge_base/7-2/staging) framework's articles for additional configuration pertaining only to it.

 Here are a few of the things you can do with the Export/Import and Staging APIs.